CodersLab-core/jms-serializer-strict-json/README.md

 $serializer = SerializerBuilder::create()->build();
 ```

-You shold change it to something like:
+You should change it to something like:

 ```php
 use JMS\Serializer\Naming\CamelCaseNamingStrategy;